-Based on what meditation is, it's probably no surprise it's effects on attributes like attention span, focus and self-awareness, as this practice in general, helps you to get a better understanding of self, and the present, by aiding in training the mind.
+Based on what meditation is, it’s probably no surprise it’s effects on attributes like attention span, focus and self-awareness.
+Meditation in general, helps you to get a better understanding of self, and the present, by aiding in training the mind.

-As an article on Cambridge University News in 2021 states, meditation can help pull you away from the never-ending "what could have been".
-Meditation helps to not just connect your mind-body, but it helps to focus and/or refocus your thoughts as they may begin to wonder.
-We have discussed in previous posts on the ability of meditation to change the structure and function of the brain through it's practices and principles, based on research.
+As an article on Cambridge University News in 2021 states, meditation can help pull you away from the never-ending “what could have been”.
+Furthermore, meditation helps to not just connect your mind-body, but it helps to focus and/or refocus your thoughts as they may begin to wonder.

-In one study of a 10-minute meditation tape session, individuals showed better accuracy on a flanker test, which you can read more about here.
-Another study showed that people who routinely practiced mediation did better on visual tasks, with a greater attention span than those with no prior or current meditation practice.
+In one study of a 10-minute meditation tape session, individuals showed better accuracy on a flanker test.
+Read more about i here.
+Another study showed that people who routinely practiced mediation did better on visual tasks.
+Additionally, with a greater attention span than those with no prior or current meditation practice.

 Practices such as yoga and meditation, and other higher level “non-judgmental awareness” practices “may help in obtaining a better-adjusted and resilient self”.

-* Important to note: The National Center for Complementary and Integrative Health does discuss briefly the lack of studies for meditation and it's use with ADHD *
+Important to note: The National Center for Complementary and Integrative Health does discuss the lack of studies for meditation for ADHD.